As an Amazon Associate I earn from qualifying purchases.

 I’ll usually get a couple messages back from some of you who are excited for what’s coming or eager to hear more about what ingredients I’m working with, but I don’t know that I’ve ever had so many people DM me back about a recipe than I did when a video of these roasted herbed potatoes showed up on my story.

 Friends, I had no idea you were such potato people.
-Don’t get me wrong, I am a big fan of potatoes, especially ones that taste really good and are crispy and flavorful and coated in all kinds of tasty things, but honestly… I’ve put this and these and this and THESE on my story before, and these potatoes have STILL generated the most excitement.
+Don’t get me wrong, I am a big fan of potatoes, especially ones that taste really good and are crispy and flavorful and coated in all kinds of tasty things, but honestly… I’ve put this Thai peanut soup and these carrot cake coconut macaroons and this Texas sheet cake and THESE BAKED CHAI DONUTS on my story lately, and these potatoes have STILL generated the most excitement.

 Hey… Whatevs.
 Let’s breakfast/brunch/side dish together, shall we?

 First of all, these herbed potatoes are e-a-s-y peasy.
 The list of ingredients might look intimidating, but it’s really not bad at all.
 It’s just a lot of spices that blend together to make the perfect complement of flavors to that crispy Parmesan coating (<– ohhh, mama!).

 Trust me when I say you need all of them.
 You (and your tastebuds!) will thank me later!

 The most labor intensive part of this recipe is cutting up the red bliss potatoes.
 And I think that you, dear reader, are completely competent in completing this task.
 After they’re cut, it’s just a matter of tossing them in my glorious herb blend (with a little olive oil, to make it stick, of course).

 Spread everything on a large baking sheet, and get to baking!